 The facts mainly concern Christian sites (308 churches and 214 cemeteries in 2010, figures that are 33% higher than in 2009), then Muslim places (50 mosques and 7 cemeteries, + 216%) and Jewish places (30 synagogues and 12 cemeteries, -36% after a spectacular increase between 2008 and 2009).
 Figures for 2011 show 434 acts of degradation in Christian sites.

 As previous studies have noted, acting out often occurs in groups, after excessive alcohol consumption, idleness, or the work of people with psychiatric disorders.
 But if the cemeteries of Christian denominations alone represent 85 to 90% of the theaters of profanation, we also speak of acts with satanic connotations.
 These acts often occur on April 30 (which is both the birthday of Adolf Hitler) and the founding of the Church of Satan in the United States.

-All these surveys show that the skins are very young, between thirteen and twenty-five years old, they wear blue jeans, “White power” T-shirts, red suspenders and put on big boots or boots.
-Most of them come from broken families and are constantly confronted with a great deal of domestic violence.
+All these surveys show that the perpetrators are very young, between thirteen and twenty-five years old, they wear blue jeans, “White power” T-shirts, red suspenders, and most of them come from broken families and are constantly confronted with a great deal of domestic violence.

 Satanists and neo-Nazis are two of the most most common profiles of profaners.